ARRIS International Plc (ARRS) Q1 2017 Results - Earnings Call Transcript

 We used a portion of this strong free cash flow to repurchase shares in the first quarter, as well as in April.
 Dave will share more details on that in a minute.
 In particular, our international business was very strong, up 33% year-over-year and increasing to 35% of our overall business in the quarter.
 The team's just done a great job executing on new project wins from earlier last year and translating that into meaningful growth in 2017.

 We expect this trend to continue as the year progresses including projects at Liberty Global, Telefónica, J:COM in Japan and NBN in Australia.
 As expected, our network and cloud segment was down this quarter with lower CMTS sales during the transition period to our Gen 2 technology.
 And our professional services business was lower due to typical seasonality in that business.
-This was offset by continued strength in our fiber optics which is the access (3:43) technologies business.
+This was offset by continued strength in our fiber optics, which is the access technologies business.

 Also as expected, our CPE business was down this quarter after a very strong fourth quarter, but broadband sales were up on good demand for advanced gateways and enhanced home networking.
 This correlates very well with the success our customers are having in the market growing their broadband subscriber base.
 And we expect the video CPE business to snap back starting in the second quarter.